Nukesor/blog/content/telegram-file-ids/index.md

 My favorite telegram bird stickers were no longer at the top of my suggested sticker list!

 Since you probably don't know yet, I wrote a telegram sticker bot to easily find and manage stickers in 2018 named [Sticker Finder](https://github.com/nukesor/sticker-finder) ([@stfi_bot](https://t.me/stfi_bot)).
-By 2019 it was finished, polished and feature-rich and working like a charm.
+By 2019 it was finished, polished, feature-rich and working like a charm.

 Among those features are: